The Griller String Quartet

 Sidney Griller [right] was a family man, married in 1931 at the age of twenty to Honor Linton, with whom he lived his entire life and raised a couple of children.
 In later years, back in London and teaching at the Royal Academy where he had begun his training, he and Honor would maintain their lifelong reputation for hospitality.

 Second violinist Jack O’Brien and violist Philip Burton were “confirmed bachelors” (the phrase used in those circumlocutory days).
 I first knew them in 1953 when as a student at Cal I occupied a bed-sitter tucked under a massive redwood house [left] on Shasta Road in the Berkeley hills.
 It was one of three such houses built on an enormous, mostly wild hillside plot by a retired British engineer named Andrew Shirra Gibb.
 He and his wife occupied one, I was under the second which was unoccupied, and Jack and Philip had the third [right].
-Gibb's guiding principles are set forth in Charles Keeler’s The Simple Home, miraculously available online HERE in its entirety.
+Gibb's guiding principles are set forth in Charles Keeler’s The Simple Home.
 Polymath Gibb later wrote a huge book which attempted to explain Jungian psychology to the general reader.

 Of the four quartet members, Philip was the scholar.
 His enormous library of Shakespeariana lined the walls of their living room.
 He was also a James Joyce enthusiast and told me of having encountered a Dublin taxi driver who had read all of Finnegan’s Wake.
 “It’s easy if you’re from these parts,” he had said.
 “It’s the way we talk.”